astg606/ai_foundation_earth_science/README.md

 ## Evaluating FMs

-The success of FMs is tied to the quantity of the training data the used.
+The success of FMs is tied to the quantity of the training data they used.
 They require a large amount of high-quality, unbiased data to operate.
+FMs generalize well with high-quality training data, but they can also magnify biases and inconsistencies present in the data.
-The can produce biased or incorrect information due to biases in their training data (Hadid, Chakraborty and Busby, 2024).
+They can produce biased or incorrect information due to biases in their training data.
+All these issues are important to be taken into consideration to effectively capitalize and guarantee the beneficial use FMs (Hadid, Chakraborty and Busby, 2024).

+Myren and Parikh, 2025, identify three fundamental evaluation aspects for AI that are applicable to FMs:

+- __Performance uncertainty__:
+   - _Training uncertainty_: Two identical AI model architectures with identical training approaches exhibit different performances as a result of different initializations and random batching during training.
+   - _Data uncertainty_: The data sample and how data is split data into training, validation, and test partitions have drastic random effects on performance benchmarking.
+- __Learning efficiency__: The relationship between the gain in performance to the additional training data required.
+    It is particularly important to FMs because they are fine-tuned using smaller, targeted datasets for the task at hand, and the FM that best adapts may be preferred.
+- __Overlap in the training and test data__: An overlap between training and test data is an example of data leakage that can lead to overestimation of model performance.
+    To address this, we need to clearly partition the data into train and test sets such that evaluation on the test data reflects model’s performance on truly new (or unseen) data.
+    Ensuring no overlap may be difficult for FMs, because a major component of the "foundation" in FMs is the big data used for pre-training that is often scraped from any available source.

 - [PANGAEA: A Global and Inclusive Benchmark for Geospatial Foundation Models](https://github.com/VMarsocci/pangaea-bench) - Propose a standardized evaluation protocol that incorporates a wide-ranging selection of datasets, tasks, resolutions, and sensor types, establishing a robust and widely applicable benchmark for Geospatial FMs.
+- Geospatial Explainable AI (XAI) - Increase the accuracy and transparency of AI models and to make their results interpretable.
+The benchmark contains separate tasks that allows the user to test a FM’s properties in the embedding space, and demonstrate whether the model has learned spectral, spatial and temporal features (Alemohammad et al., 2025).

 ## Python tools needed to use FMs